KILTprotocol/spec-ext-credential-api/readme.md

 and MAY offer an option to trigger a retry.
 However, cancelling a step SHOULD NOT automatically cancel the flow, since we expect many actions to be trial and error explorations of possibilities, as in the following example.

-When the attester requests credentials from the user via the nested verification workflow, their CTypes are compared using hashes, which the user cannot conveniently do manually in advance.
+When the issuer requests credentials from the user via the nested verification workflow, their CTypes are compared using hashes, which the user cannot conveniently do manually in advance.
 The user’s train of thought could be: "They want some kind of credential, let’s see if mine would suit them.
 Okay, it did not, so I cannot provide what they want, but I do not want to cancel the whole flow."